Mild sweet spice…

 Where can you buy cubanelle peppers?

-With the increasing popularity of chili peppers these days, cubanelles are becoming easier and easier to find; many supermarkets carry them, especially if you live in Caribbean or Italian influenced regions or urban centers.
+With the increasing popularity of chili peppers these days, cubanelles are becoming easier and easier to find; many supermarkets carry them, especially if you live in Caribbean or Italian influenced regions.

 If you have a green thumb, cubanelle seeds can sometimes be found at garden centers and easily found through online venders.